RobertLemmens/youtube-sync/readme.md

 In the root of the project there is a `build.sh` file.
 This will build the project inside a container, output a jar, and finally build a docker image with the app called `rlemmens/youtube-sync` with tag latest.
 This is the easiest way of getting started without needing scala or sbt on your local machine.

+When the build completes you can run the container with `run.sh`.
+This will start the application on localhost:8080.

 ### Developing
 First fire up a SBT session in the root folder.
 Then:
 ```scala